Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

         ...
       }

-   where you specify the path to the Wasm file built in next step.
+   where you specify the path to the Wasm file built in the next step.
 3. Run your tests with ``cargo concordium test --out concordium-out/module.wasm.v1`` This command also builds the Wasm module and outputs the Wasm module to the specified path.